Cantemo/django-knowledge/README.rst

 These are implemented:

 * Added django-ckeditor-updated

-These are todo:

-* Make Travis CI pass the tests.
 * Add support for Django 1.7 and later 1.8
 * Remove South.
+* Make Travis CI pass the tests.

 At a glance:
 ------------